alexle/alexle.github.com/posts/easy-life-overrated.markdown

 Another reason why an easy life isn't all it's made out to be is nothing good in life comes easy.

 Take a moment to think of the biggest accomplishments in your life.
-Good.
 Now think of the hardest things you've done.

 Odds are many of them are the same.
 Isn't that weird?